Riotinto Railway: British exploitation

 The Riotinto railway was officially inaugurated on July 28, 1875, and started operations by early August of the same year.
 Due to the rush of the RTC for its commissioning, the works proceeded swiftly.
 Construction was completed three months ahead of schedule and also at a budget cost of 767,190 pounds sterling at the time, a figure lower than expected.
 A year later, a commercial pier began operating in Huelva, built on the waters of the Odiel river.
 The infrastructure was made of iron and wood, consisting of three floors and with a length of 226 meters.

-The route had a track gauge of 1067 mm, tuvo una longitud de 83,67 kilómetros and had up to a dozen stations.
+The route had a track gauge of 1067 mm, and length of 83,67 kilómetres and had up to a dozen stations.
 Some branches were later added to the mainline to link it with the area's ore deposits and industrial facilities, a network totalling almost 360 km.
 The track started at the company's mining complex and ran parallel to the course of the Tinto River, until it reached the port of Huelva.
 In 1896, with the Seville-Huelva line already operational, a junction was built at Las Mallas railway station to carry out transfers between the two lines.

 In its early days rail traffic was irregular, since it depended on whether there were ships docked at the port to load ore.
 Another problem was locomotives getting worn out after many trips between Riotinto and Huelva due to the steep gradient between them.
 Beginning in 1895, the following system was adopted: locomotives based in Huelva would pull the trains to Gadea train station, where engines from Riotinto would take over for the rest of the journey.
 Dual traction was also adopted, allowing larger convoys to be moved and increasing the load carried.
 In 1929 the railway moved 1,740,854 tons of ore and 15,369 tons of cargo, a figure that constituted its historical maximum.
 It is noteworthy that the start of operations of the Riotinto railway allowed the arrival of certain products from the coastal area and the countryside to the mining basin.
 This meant a cheapening of these goods, which would translate into an improvement in the living standards of the area's inhabitants.

 In 1904, two new branches coming from downtown Riotinto came into service: one that reached Nerva and another that reached Zalamea la Real.
 Three years earlier, the State had authorized RTC to build the new routes, which sought to provide means of transportation to mine workers living in the towns of Nerva, El Campillo and Zalamea la Real, thus allowing them to continue to travel to and from the mining area.
 During this time, a total of 85,972 workers and 11,686 individuals (family members), as well as 48 tons of cargo, were transported each month on these branches.
 However, the operation of the branch lines was financially unprofitable.
 Between 1883 and 1913, another detour was operational, linking the main line with the facilities of the Peña del Hierro mine.